What Makes a Good School Administrator?

-Being a school administrator can be one of the most challenging but rewarding jobs you can have.
-Your responsibility lies in educating students, as well as being a prime role model for them to look up to.
-Being a great school administrator may begin with a college degree.
-But your success is truly defined by personal leadership qualities that set up your students to be successful, responsible and accountable in and out of the classroom.
+Being a school administrator can be one of the most challenging, but rewarding, jobs you can have.
+Your responsibility lies in educating students and being a prime role model for them to look up to.
+Being an outstanding school administrator may begin with a college degree.
+But your success ultimately hinges on personal leadership qualities that set up your students to be successful, responsible and accountable in and out of the classroom.

-Whether you've had a long career of teaching or are just starting out in your leadership role, adopting the qualities of a good school administrator can make all the difference in preparing your students for adulthood and long-term success.
-While there isn't an exact formula for becoming an ideal school administrator, you can become the best resource and guide for your students by leading by example and learning how to be a successful school administrator.
+Whether you've had a long career of teaching or are new to your leadership role, adopting the qualities of a good school administrator can make all the difference in preparing your students for adulthood and long-term success.
+While there isn't an exact formula for becoming an excellent school administrator, you can become the best resource and guide for your students by leading by example.

 What Is a School Administrator?

 As you may already know, a school administrator comes in many forms.
-The title is applicable to principals, superintendents and everyone on campus who has a leadership role.
-This can be head teachers, vice principals, disciplinarians, school program directors and anyone else who oversees administrative tasks within primary, secondary and post-secondary schools.
-A school administrator will manage and organize the operations within a classroom and on campus while ensuring the safety, growth and development of the students.
+The title applies to principals, superintendents and everyone on campus who has a leadership role.
+These roles can belong to head teachers, vice principals, disciplinarians, school program directors and anyone else who oversees administrative tasks within primary, secondary and postsecondary schools.
+A school administrator will manage and organize the operations within a classroom and on campus while ensuring students' safety, growth and development.

-To become a school administrator, an individual will acquire a degree in education administration or a similar field.
-Common degree levels for this role are master's, Educational Specialist, Doctor of Education and PhD in Education.
-In many states, an aspiring administrator will have to apply for a certification or license, as well as have experience teaching in a classroom.
-This allows them to better relate with the responsibilities and challenges of an educator.
+To become a school administrator, you'll need a degree in education administration or a similar field.
+This role's typical degree levels are master's, educational specialist, Ed.D. and Ph.D. in education.
+In many states, an aspiring administrator will have to apply for a certification or license, plus have experience teaching in a classroom.
+This experience allows them to better relate to the responsibilities and challenges of an educator.
 For additional information on how to attain an administration certificate within your state, you can visit the Department of Education website.

 About the School Administrator Role

 A school administrator takes on more responsibility than you may realize.
-The duties of an administrator will vary depending on the school's size and the level and type of education offered.
-Today, school administrators are expected to:
+Their duties will vary depending on the school's size and the level and type of education offered.
+Today, school administrators must fulfill the following obligations:

 - Create collaborative environments between teachers and faculty.